potatossium/talentEmploy/README.md

 ## Get Start

-This project is a demo project to learn ReactJs, C# Web Api, MongoDb in Talent Code Architecture.
+This project is a demo project to learn React.js, C# Web Api, MongoDB in Talent Code Architecture.
 This project has been deployed on Azure with the frontend demo URL: https://talentwebapp0129.azurewebsites.net/